-To provide additional attention to our weakest readers, the two lowest ability sets (7J5 and 7T5) are each divided into two sets.
-Pupils in these classes use Lexia to develop their skills in word study, grammar and comprehension.
+To provide additional attention to our weakest readers, the two lowest ability sets (7J5 and 7T5) are each divided into two sets, to enable greatly reduced staff to pupil ratios.
 We are especially keen that all pupils should receive their full curriculum entitlement; as such, all pupils follow the same English curriculum with adaptations made where necessary.
+SEND information is made available to all teachers via SchoolSynergy; this includes reading ages so that teachers can provide suitably adapted resources, where needed.

-The Learning Support department use literacy screening (triggered by transition information, progress test results, or referrals from teachers) to identify specific weaknesses and provide targeted intervention.
+The Learning Support department uses literacy screening (triggered by transition information, progress test results, or referrals from teachers) to identify specific weaknesses and provide targeted intervention.
 At the end of the academic year, specific areas of the screening are repeated to assess progress and plan for the following year.
 All pupils in Year 12 undertake literacy screening at the start of their Sixth Form studies to enable us to identify any literacy needs.

 Intervention takes place in a variety of forms and group sizes, depending on need.
 These may be during form period, in timetabled learning support sessions, during reading lessons, or after school.
-Intervention sessions typically focus on the following skills, tailored to the pupil's individual needs: spelling (homophones, suffixes, plurals, vowel sounds, &c.), reading (accuracy, fluency, comprehension), handwriting speed, and visual/auditory memory.
+Intervention sessions typically focus on the following skills, tailored to the pupil's individual needs: spelling (homophones, suffixes, plurals, vowel sounds, &c.), reading (accuracy, fluency, comprehension), handwriting, touch typing, and visual/auditory memory.
 Where needed, we are able to provide targeted phonics work delivered by a specialist primary-trained HLTA.
+Online resources such as Read Theory (for reading comprehension) and Flash Academy (for language) are also being used to aid intervention work.